-The ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM can be operated off of a 12 volt car or marine battery using a the optional 12V power supply or using a power inverter.
+The ST-7E/8E/9E/10E can be operated off of a 12 volt car or marine battery using a the optional 12V power supply or using a power inverter.
 We have used the Radio Shack model 22-132A, 12 volt DC to 115 volt AC Portable Power Inverter (140 watt) with good success.
 The camera draws 2.2 amps from the battery with this inverter, which should enable an evening's operation from a single battery.
-If your camera has the older two-stage cooling booster, it will, when connected, draw another 2 amps.
+The cooling booster, if used, draws another 2 amps.
 We recommend a separate battery for the camera; using your vehicle's battery with the engine running may add undesirable readout noise, and using your vehicle's battery without the engine running may result in a long walk home in the dark!